Hotpoint

-Hotpoint is a British brand of domestic appliances.
-Ownership of the brand is split between American company Whirlpool, which has the rights in Europe, and Chinese company Haier, which has the rights in the Americas through its purchase of GE Appliances in 2016.
+Hotpoint is a brand of domestic appliances.
+Ownership of the brand is split between Whirlpool which has the rights in Europe, and GE, which has brand rights in the Americas.

 History

 Pacific Electric Heating Company

 The company name Hotpoint comes from the hot point of the innovative first electric iron.
-Invented by American, Earl Richardson (1871–1934) in 1905, he subsequently formed his 'Pacific Electric Heating Company' in Ontario, California, in 1906.
+Invented by American, Earl Richardson (1871–1934) in 1905, he subsequently formed his Pacific Electric Heating Co. in Ontario, California, in 1906.
 The device became known as the Hotpoint iron, with its hottest point at the front and not the center.

 Hotpoint

 Hotpoint was founded in 1911 by Earl Richardson.

 Hotpoint Electric Heating Company

 In 1912, the company began making electric irons, and in 1919, electric cookers in the United States.
 Earl Richardson also invented the first iron that switched off automatically when a maximum temperature was reached.

-It is claimed to have developed one of the earliest electric toasters in 1908, known as the El Tosto, and later, under GE, the Hotpoint brand name became one of the most popular brands of toaster in the United States in the 1920s and 1930s.
-Richardson founded his own settlement, Adelanto, California, in 1915.
+It is claimed to have developed one of the earliest electric toasters in 1908, known as the El Tosto, and later, under GE, the Hotpoint brand name became one of the most popular brands of toasters in the United States in the 1920s and 1930s.
+Richardson founded his settlement, Adelanto, California, in 1915.